Student Handbook

 Room Assignment Policy

-Academic Standard for Returning Residence Hall Students: Returning students wanting to reside in the residence halls must have at least a 2.0 CUM GPA.
+Academic Standard for Returning Residence Hall Students: Returning students wishing to reside in the residence halls must have at least a 2.0 CUM GPA.
 Incoming freshmen in the Spring Semester will have a semester to show sufficient academic progress for continued residency on campus by attaining at least a 1.0 CUM GPA their first semester.

 Room Occupancy